Living Curriculum

 Mrs. Estella Tai

 Estella Tai is a native of Taiwan and immigrated to the US to attend high school.
 She lived in the Bay Area and attended UC Berkeley to obtain a Bachelor’s degree in Bioengineering.
 Thereafter, she moved to San Diego and graduated from UCSD with a Master’s degree in Bioengineering.
 She taught at a private high school for a year, then worked in the biotech industry for 4 years before transitioning to be a full time mom.
-She was privileged to homeschool her children a few years before teaching Mandarin at Cambridge.
-After teaching Mandarin since 2016, she transitioned to teaching 6th/8th grade science last year.
-It was a year of challenges and growth, and she is so thankful for this opportunity to explore the world of science together with her students!
+She was privileged to homeschool her children a few years before teaching Mandarin and subsequently science at Cambridge.
+She has found teaching at Cambridge both challenging and rewarding, and what she values most is learning and discovering together with her students!
+She loves both life science and physical science, as they both point us towards God’s wonderful creation and amazing designs.
+The knowledge gained through science equips us to better understand the world around us and strengthens our faith!
+She is grateful for the continual opportunity to engage with both the students and their families here and look forward to another amazing year!

 Experience Our Embodied Education